 - Role of Design and Compositionality of AI systems in Interpretable / Collaborative AI

 Students should submit an 8-12 page description of their PhD research proposal.
-Papers should be written in English and adhere to IOS formatting guidelines (https://www.frontiersin.org/guidelines/author-guidelines).
+Papers should be written in English and adhere to IOS formatting guidelines (https://www.iospress.com/book-article-instructions).
 The paper limit of 12 pages excluding references and (online) appendices.
+Note: there was an erroneous link to the Frontiers in AI template before.
+Already submitted proposals will be reviewed without issue but will need to change the template for the camera-ready version.

 The papers should have a single author (the PhD candidate).
 Supervisors, other involved persons and funding agencies should be acknowledged in an Acknowledgements section.